SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 and they lose out on the chance of discovery.
 People lose such chances all the time.
 What you do not know you lost will not hurt you.
-2. This would more likely than not reveal the students were not truly motivated by the money prize, because I bet were finances not an issue, they'd still have worked on the puzzle.
+2. This would more likely than not reveal the students were not truly motivated by the money prize, because I bet were finances not an issue they'd still have worked on the puzzle.
 3. Everyone is capable of providing their own incentive.
-If you crack the puzzle treat yourself to a movie -- or whatever floats your boat.
+If you crack the puzzle treat yourself to a movie --- or whatever floats your boat.

 (I guess I suck at arithmetic.)